Lighthouse Friends Home Page

 The lights remained dark during the revolution and were not fully repaired until 1784, when the General Court appointed Peter Coffin and Samuel Whittemore to make the Cape Ann lighthouses operational again.

 From 1792 to 1814, Captain Joseph Sayward served as keeper on Thacher Island.
 In 1814, James Sayward was offered the “old and feeble” Joseph’s position, but as the pay was only $250 per year, he refused.
 Aaron Wheeler, however, accepted the assignment, and he was given the additional task of clearing 300 yards of large boulders and surfacing smaller ones to create a path between the towers, for which he was paid a $100 bonus.
-Aaron Wheeler was followed by Charles Wheeler (1834-1845), who ended up earning $450 annually for caring for the twenty-two lamps in the two towers.
+Aaron Wheeler was followed by Austin Wheeler (1934 – 1836) and then Charles Wheeler (1836 – 1849), who ended up earning $450 annually for caring for the twenty-two lamps in the two towers.

 Cape Ann Light Station was a site for several lighthouse experiments over the years.
-In 1807, Winslow Lewis, an unemployed ship’s captain, developed an Argand Light, which he tested at Thacher Island.
-It proved brighter and more fuel-efficient than the old spider light, and in 1810, Lewis persuaded the federal government to adopt his lamp and parabolic reflector system.
+In 1807, Winslow Lewis, an unemployed ship’s captain, developed an Argand lamp and reflector lighting apparatus to improve the country’s lighthouses.
+Lewis installed his lamps and reflectors in one of the towers on Cape Ann in 1810, and the custom collectors from Boston noted that the resulting contrast “between the two lights was striking – the one as a ‘large brilliant star’ to a ‘small star’.”
 For $60,000, Lewis sold his patent to the U.S. government and agreed to refit all forty-nine U.S. lighthouses with his new system and maintain them for seven years.
-Lewis installed his lamps at Cape Ann in 1815 and then built a red brick keeper’s house in 1816 for $1,400.
-Lewis returned in 1841 to repair and refit the two lighthouses and lanterns.
+Lewis returned to Thacher Island in 1841 to repair and refit the two lighthouses and lanterns.

 The diameter of the lighthouses is thirty feet at the base and tapers to eighteen feet where the ten-foot-tall lanterns are seated.
 Cast-iron spiral staircases lead to the watch room and lantern room, each of which open to a balcony that encircles the tower.
 A ventilating ball with a lightning rod tops the sixteen-sided iron and bronze lantern.